 total, and no clear victory was achieved by any side.
 Towards the end, fetid winds began to blow the smell

-of death for days in every direction.
+of death for days in every direction, though mostly west.
 It is said the sacrifice of life was so great, that some sort of

 magical effect was spawned.
 The earth belched forth nightmare creatures continuously, until both sides